Logiqx/gps-details/docs/devices/garmin/review/niggles.md

 Temporal offsets of 1 or 2 seconds seem to affect Garmin watches.
 I don't think that I've ever seen the data being early, only ever delayed.

-This is not a major issue per-se, but something to be aware of when testing comparing devices.
+This is not a major issue per-se, but something to be aware of when testing or comparing devices.
 The delay can sometimes change by a second or two in the middle of a session.